wf9a5m75/leetcode3/1232.check-if-it-is-a-straight-line/README.md

 # 1232.
-Check If It Is a Straight Line (Programming Skills I)
+Check If It Is a Straight Line
 ## level: Easy

+- tag: Programming Skills I

 https://leetcode.com/problems/check-if-it-is-a-straight-line/